4rzael/node_packet-reader/README.md

 ## What infos does it provide ?

-At this time, it just allows to see MAC addresses and signal strengths.
+At this time, it only provides theses infos about packets :

+* sender MAC address

+* sender signal strength

+* receiver MAC address

+* frame type ('Beacon', 'Probe Request' or 'other')

+* BSSID of the sender if Beacon

+* AP name if Beacon

 Feel free to add contents !